suryanshucodes/learnGit/1gitIntro.md

 To make the pwd a git repository:
 > ```git init```

-==.git folder== contain hidden files which stores all the history and details of the project.
+==.git folder== contain hidden files which stores all the history and details of the git repository (project).
 To find *.git folder* use:
 > ```ls -a``` -> This shows all the hidden folders in the pwd.